Results.

 16 June 2020

-High Court's failure to consider an apparent illegality warranted granting the appellant extension of time to appeal.
+High Court's failure to consider alleged trial illegality (s214(1) CPA) warranted Court of Appeal granting extension of time.

 15 June 2020